 Sadly, far too many families suffer life-altering consequences due to their doctors’ failure to diagnose and treat cervical insufficiency properly.
 Unfortunately, these cases are far more common than they should be.
 If your family is suffering, pursuing a medical malpractice claim will be important for various reasons, and we strongly encourage you to contact us to learn more.

-For more information about filing a malpractice claim related to cervical insufficiency in Connecticut, please call 203-447-0000 or contact us online to arrange your free initial consultation.
+For more information about filing a malpractice claim, contact a Connecticut incompetent cervix lawyer at our office today.
 We look forward to helping you in any way we can.